schouffy/gmail-auto-mailer/README.md

 - LEAVE the browser open on the correct tab until it completes.
 Also make sure it's not going to go to sleep or something.

+# It doesn't work?

+Selectors are highly dependant on the way the HTML is structured on GMail page.
+If these change, the selectors might stop working and the extension is screwed.
+I probably won't bother updating the extension everytime there's a breaking change (unless I need to for my own use), but if that happens to you, the fix will probably be pretty simple if you have a basic knowledge of programming and css selectors:
+- Check in `content.js` where the GMail tab elements are queried
+- Use your browser inspector to determine new selectors that work
+- Replace the selectors in the code and run again

 # Disclaimer

 It's just something I made for my own use, I've used AI and it's not extensively tested.